 - Option to download personal customer information;

 - Ability to send requests for removing personal details from the customer account;

 - Automatic creation of deletion requests for abandoned accounts.

-To ensure your store visitors in transparent handling of their personal data, you can allow customers to view which information about them is being collected.
-Also, the Magento 2 CCPA module allows informing customers how their details are processed and whether they are sold to third parties.
+To ensure your store visitors in transparent handling of their personal data, you can allow customers to view which information is being collected.
+The Magento 2 CCPA module also allows informing customers how their details are processed and whether they are sold to third parties.